joycechen721/Java-Specialization-Course/README.md

 ##Duke Java Specialization Course
-Code repo for all courses.
+Code repository for the assignments and projects of all 5 courses.